 Speech therapy for toddlers often includes play-based sessions and activities embedded in daily routines.
 Parents learn practical strategies to support language development during everyday interactions, helping their child progress in fun and meaningful ways.

-Does your child struggle with certain sounds?
+Does your child struggle to say some sounds?